Meet the Team

 Henry Nicholson

-Henry Nicholson had never run a business before he encountered Rebel…
+Henry had never run a business before he encountered Rebel…

 Through school and college, he never quite got along with the traditional way of doing things.
 In his early career, he found himself butting heads with managers and the rules of traditional employment, especially in his web design career.
 He started experimenting with his own projects, helping the people around him, doing everything from design work to building projects.